MASTER OF MANAGEMENT IN ENERGY FAQ

 A: Please see the Cost of Attendance budget

-Q: Do you offer fellowships (scholarships) in the MMG program?
+Q: Do you offer fellowships (scholarships) in the MME program?

-A: The Freeman School selects a minimum number of students to receive partial merit based fellowships up to 20% of total tuition.
+A: The Freeman School selects a limited number of students to receive partial merit based fellowships.
 All applicants are automatically reviewed for a fellowship award at the same time as the admissions decision.

 Q: What types of financial aid (student loans and work study) are available to students?